 In February 2011, the HRCC retained Meridian Compensation Partners ("Meridian") to act as its independent advisor.
-The executive compensation consulting services provided by Meridian during the financial year ended December 31, 2022 include attendance and presentations at HRCC meetings, reviewing and providing advice on compensation related decisions and reporting on compensation trends and practices.
+The executive compensation consulting services provided by Meridian during the financial year ended December 31, 2023 include attendance and presentations at HRCC meetings, reviewing and providing advice on compensation related decisions and reporting on compensation trends and practices.
 The HRCC did not direct Meridian to perform its services in any particular manner.
 Ultimately, the decisions are taken by the HRCC and may reflect factors and considerations other than information and recommendations provided by Meridian.

-During the financial year ended December 31, 2022, Meridian did not provide any other services to Bombardier or to any of its directors or members of management and the HRCC is satisfied with the independence of Meridian.
+During the financial year ended December 31, 2023, the CGNC also engaged Meridian to advise on board compensation trends and practices.
+The HRCC is satisfied with the independence of Meridian.

 In addition, as part of the Corporation's regular practice, management sought the services of the management consultant firm, Mercer (Canada) Limited ("Mercer"), for ad hoc requests relating to the Corporation's compensation programs, policies and practices.
 However, Mercer has not been retained to assist the Board of Directors or the HRCC in determining compensation for any of the Corporation's directors or executive officers.

-The table below summarizes the fees paid to Meridian, the independent compensation advisor retained in 2022 to assist the Board of Directors or the HRCC in determining compensation for directors or executive officers, for services provided during each of the financial years ended on December 31, 2022 and December 31, 2021.
+The table below summarizes the fees paid to Meridian, the independent compensation advisor retained in 2023 to assist the Board of Directors or the HRCC in determining compensation for directors or executive officers, for services provided during each of the financial years ended on December 31, 2023 and December 31, 2022.

-Financial Year Ended December 31, 2022 (\$) Financial Year Ended December 31, 2021 (\$)
+Financial Year Ended December 31, 2023 (\$) Financial Year Ended December 31, 2022 (\$)

-Mandates and Fees Mer idian
+Mandates and Fees Meri dian

-Executive Compensation Related Fees 28,600(1) 18,400(1)
+Executive Compensation Related Fees 26,300(1) 28,600(1)

-All Other Fees
+All Other Fees 7,691(1) -

-Total Fees 28,600(1) 18,400(1)
+Total Fees 33,991(1) 28,600(1)

-(1) Fees were converted from Canadian dollars to US dollars based on an average exchange rate of 0.7691 during the year ended December 31, 2022 and on an average exchange rate of 0.7977 during the year ended December 31, 2021.
+(1) Fees were converted from Canadian dollars to US dollars based on an average exchange rate of 0.7411 during the year ended December 31, 2023 and on an average exchange rate of 0.7691 during the year ended December 31, 2022.

-AUDIT COMMITTEE NAMES 100% Independent and met eight times in 2022 Diane Giard (Chair) Ji-Xun Foo Anthony R. Graham August W. Henningsen Eric Sprunk
+AUDIT COMMITTEE NAMES 100% Independent and met six times in 2023 Diane Giard (Chair) Rose Damen Ji-Xun Foo Anthony R. Graham Eric Sprunk